Southwick's Ice Industry: The Berkshire Ice Company (Part One)

 The Knickerbocker Ice Company of New York sent a gang of men to Southwick Ponds in January 1871 to harvest ice for the New York market, primarily New York City.
 Workers loaded the ice directly into train cars on the Canal Railroad's New Haven line, which had recently added a new turnout to the ponds.
 Knickerbocker paid the railroad $900 per week for freight service, the ice crop being so good it was worth the expense.
 Once the ice arrived in New Haven, laborers placed it on the company's barges for transport to New York City.
 Knickerbocker took some 400 tons of ice from Southwick Ponds daily, equivalent to roughly 40 train cars per day.
 (Previously, Knickerbocker utilized the Boston and Albany Railroad and transported ice to the City via the Hudson River.)

-Knickerbocker built an icehouse on a 15-acre tract at the south end of Southwick Ponds in 1874.
+Knickerbocker built an ice house with the capacity of storing 50,000 tons of ice on a 15-acre tract at the south end of Southwick Ponds in 1874.
 It was called the Railroad Ice House.
+(The New Haven and Northampton Railroad purchased the land.)

 The Berkshire Ice Company took over Knickerbocker's ice harvesting operation at Southwick Ponds in 1879-80.
 Four other ice concerns on Congamond Lake reportedly consolidated under the control of Berkshire Ice in 1903.
 In October of that same year, Berkshire Ice started constructing a monster ice house, which took about one million feet of lumber.